valhalla/valhalla/docs/index.md

-# Loki #
+# Skadi #

-The loki library is essentially a set of various data structures and alogrithms which deal with things like: correlating an input location to the underlying graph, partial distance along an edge and filtering edges which shouldn't be considered for correlation.
+The Skadi library is essentially a set of various data structures and alogrithms which deal with things like: sampling elevation data in an adhoc or evenly sampled manner as well as serving elevation data in structured (json) or raw (geotiff) formats.

 ## Components ##

-What follows are some notable components of the loki library.
+What follows are some notable components of the Skadi library.

-### Search ###
+### Sample ###

 TODO:

-### Benchmark ###
+### Service ###

 TODO: